jdeathe/centos-ssh-apache-php/README.md

 ##### APACHE_HEADER_X_SERVICE_UID

-The `APACHE_HEADER_X_SERVICE_UID` environmental variable is used to set a response header named `X-Service-Uid` that lets you identify the container that is serving the content.
+The `APACHE_HEADER_X_SERVICE_UID` environmental variable is used to set a response header named `X-Service-UID` that lets you identify the container that is serving the content.
 This is useful when you have many containers running on a single host using different ports or if you are running a cluster and need to identify which host the content is served from.
 If the value contains the placeholder `{{HOSTNAME}}` it will be replaced with the system `hostname` value; by default this is the container id but the hostname can be modified using the `--hostname` docker create|run parameter.

 ```
 ...